arthexis/Tome/Mysteries/Principia/README.md

 ### Formulae

-On the other hand, Initiates ocasionally use more complex forms of Magic that go beyond the Four Principia.
+Initiates can use more complex forms of Magic that go beyond the Four Principia.
 These High Rituals or Formulae, have far-reaching effects and are capable of great miracles.
-Complex Formulae are created by combining the Moves from the Four Principia and their rites in specific orders.
+Complex Formulae are created by combining the basic Moves in specific orders.
-Some even require special components or places of power, in order to unlock their full potential.

 The Formulae section contains a list of the most common High Rituals that a Magus can learn.
 If a Magus has not yet learned one of them, they can do so from a Grimoire or Mentor.